Kometa-Team/Community-Configs/Geography/README.md

 # Alternative Geography Collections (plus doublebonus Audio Language Overlay)

-Adding these two YMLs will create collections for a seven continent configuration (as opposed to the six UN regions used by the default continent.yml) and a version of the countries.yml which groups countries with low output that are culturally similar - such as 'Balkans', 'Nordic', 'Middle East' and 'Pacific Island'.
+Add the following code to your config.yml file to create collections for a seven continent configuration (as opposed to the six UN regions used by the default); and a version of the countries.yml which groups countries with low output that are culturally similar - such as 'Balkans', 'Nordic', 'Middle East' and 'Pacific Island'.

 The overlay yml adds a country flag defined by the audio language of the entry to the top right corner.
 Note that languages are not countries.
 Portuguese is great for films from Portugal; but its flag on a Brazilian film could be confusing.
 Furthermore, many films have an unknown audio language in Plex - this requires fixing at the file level with a tool such as mkvtoolnix.